JuliaGPU/GPUArrays.jl/README.md

 # Installation

 I recently added a lot of features and bug fixes to the master branch.
-Please check that out first and see [pull #37](https://github.com/JuliaGPU/GPUArrays.jl/pull/37) for a list of new features.

 For the cudanative backend, you need to install [CUDAnative.jl manually](https://github.com/JuliaGPU/CUDAnative.jl/#installation) and it works only on osx + linux with a julia source build.
 Make sure to have either CUDA and/or OpenCL drivers installed correctly.